-The School of Professional Psychology (SOPP) at Wright State University is a separate School within the University structure.
-The SOPP was among the nation’s first doctoral programs to develop a practitioner model program and to confer the Doctor of Psychology (Psy.D.) degree.
-The SOPP believes that generalist education and training at the doctoral level best prepares psychologist to meet the current and future challenges posed by changes in health care delivery.
-As a university-based program, SOPP students benefit from campus resources including financial support.
+The School of Professional Psychology (SOPP) is a separate School within the University structure.
+SOPP was among the nation’s first doctoral programs to develop a practitioner model program and to confer the Doctor of Psychology (PsyD) degree.
+The SOPP believes that generalist education and training at the doctoral level best prepares psychologists to meet the current and future challenges posed by changes in health care delivery.
+As a university-based program, SOPP students benefit from campus resources.

-Valuing and celebrating diversity, in all its forms, is a central theme of the WSU SOPP mission statement.
-The WSU SOPP continues to devote itself to diffusing diversity throughout the program and is currently pioneering an innovative multiple identities approach to teaching diversity content and theory.
-In recent years, approximately half of the WSU SOPP student body has been composed of ethnic minority and international students.
+Valuing and celebrating diversity, in all its forms, is a central theme of the SOPP mission statement.
+The SOPP continues to devote itself to diffusing diversity throughout the program and is currently pioneering an innovative multiple-identities approach to teaching diversity content and theory.
+In recent years, approximately half of the SOPP student body has been comprised of ethnic-minority and international students.
 This diversity is reflected among faculty and staff as well.
-In additional, the school has been able to accommodate a number of students and faculty who have physical disabilities.
-It is open and affirming of GLBTQ persons and those of minority religious backgrounds.
-Many students are the first in their families to achieve post-secondary education.
+In addition, the school has been able to accommodate a number of students and faculty who have physical disabilities.
+It is open and affirming to GLBTQ persons and those of minority religious backgrounds.
+Many of our students become the first in their families to achieve post-secondary education.